yusufOcakoglu/Deciding_the_MVP/README.md

 # Deciding the MVP: A Data-Driven Analysis of NBA Normal Season MVP Winners
 *I am Yusuf Ocakoglu.
-I have been interested in NBA Basketball and I've been watching NBA match and player analysis videos(e.g. "Thinking Basketball" YouTube channel) for a long time.
+I have been interested in NBA Basketball and I've been watching NBA match and player analysis videos(e.g.,"Thinking Basketball" YouTube channel) for a long time.
 In NBA,every year, there has been a subject that all basketball experts cannot have a consensus on: To whom will The NBA Normal Season MVP Award be given?
 NBA and various websites proivde wide range of data concerning player,team and award data.
 These publicly available data had me thinking about working on it as my project subject.*

 *Therefore, I have decided to choose a claim to investigate for my DSA 210 project: "What factors actually determine the NBA's Most Valuable Player?"*